alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

       ``App category`` is ``Django``; the ``App type`` is a Django release of 1.7.3 or greater, paired with Python 2.7.
 (BMON does not work with Django versions prior to 1.7).
 Also, the BMON app does not support Python 3.x.
-Leave other fields at their default values.
+Leave the other fields at their default values.
 Click the ``Save`` button to complete the Application setup.